Computer Security and Maintenance Checklist

 Before significantly changing your computer habits, check with your local technical support team or Northwestern IT to avoid conflicts with departmental computer maintenance or security.

 - Create a secure NetID password (remember, longer is stronger!) to protect your paychecks, banking information, personal information, and more; don’t share it with friends, family, coworkers, instructors, or managers.

 - Lock your screen when you step away to keep others from accessing information on your computer.
 Secure sensitive data with encryption software.

 - Beware what you share on social media.
 Could someone find the answers to your security questions (birthdate and town, mother’s maiden name, model of your first car, name of your grade school)?
 Choose security questions with hard-to-guess answers, or use answers that don't match the question.

 - Back up data regularly to a secure offsite or cloud-based location.
-Ask your local technical support staff or call NUIT at 847-491-4357 (1-HELP) for more details on backup solutions.
+Ask your local technical support staff or call Northwestern IT at 847-491-4357 (1-HELP) for more details on backup solutions.